-- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
-Fit chain drive links into bar groove. - 10.
-Pull guide bar forward until chain is snug in guide bar groove.
-Ensure all drive links are in the bar groove.
+- Drive Links Place chain over and behind clutch retainer, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
+Fit chain drive links into bar groove. - Pull guide bar froward until chain is snug in guide bar froward.
+Ensure all drive links are in the bar groove. - Now, install clutch cover making sure the adjusting pin is positioned in the lower hole in the guide bar.
+Remember this pin moves the bar forward and backward as the screw is turned.